Jane Stevenson (politician): Political career

 Stevenson has been interested in politics since her teens.
 She first attended the Conservative Party Conference in the early 1990s with a group from Wolverhampton, which included then MP Nick Budgen, one of the original Maastricht Rebels.
 Having campaigned for Vote Leave in Wolverhampton, in 2016 Stevenson decided to get more involved in the Conservative Party.
 Before standing for Parliament in 2019, she served as Deputy Chairman (Political) for the Black Country Area and was elected as a city councillor for Wolverhampton in 2018.
 At the 2019 general election, she defeated the incumbent Labour MP, Emma Reynolds, who had represented the constituency since the 2010 general election.
 As of March 2020 Stevenson is on the Consolidation, &c., Bills (Joint Committee).

 On 16 June 2021, Stevenson introduced a ban on glue traps to Parliament, saying, "When pest control is needed, we have a responsibility to use the most humane methods in order to prevent unnecessary suffering.
 A rodent stuck in a glue trap will suffer a slow and painful death, which isn't acceptable when other pest control methods are available."

+On 16 January 2024, Stevenson resigned her position as Parliamentary Private Secretary to the Secretary of State for Business and Trade, in order to vote for an amendment on the Safety of Rwanda (Asylum and Immigration) Bill.

 Personal life

-Jane is a descendent of the well-known Mattox family in Wolverhampton.
-She is a passionate dog advocate and animal lover, owning two personally, and her favourite biscuit is the Garibaldi biscuit.
+Stevenson is a descendant of the well-known Mattox family in Wolverhampton.
+She is a passionate dog advocate and animal lover, owning two, and her favourite biscuit is the Garibaldi biscuit.